thumpmaster/sierpinski/README.md

 # sierpinski

 This single-page application shows a Sierpinski Triangle, where it is possible to zoom.
-Upon zoom,